physphere/vlaser/README.md

 ![MESI_remote_write](./readme_resource/vlaser_mesi_transition.png)

-In this diagram, processor 1 request a memory block that belongs to the processor 2's local memory for writing.
+In this diagram, processor 1 requests a memory block that belongs to the processor 2's local memory for writing.
 So the processor 2 is call as **host** here.
-The **host** find that there are three processors holding the block's copies in their caches: processor 2 itself, processor 3, and processor 4.
-As the original request is a write request, the **host** will send **set invalid** message to processor 3 and processor 4's local memory, than it set its own copy of the memory block as invalid too.
+The **host** finds that there are three processors holding the block's copies in their caches: processor 2 itself, processor 3, and processor 4.
+As the original request is a write request, the **host** will send **set invalid** message to processor 3 and processor 4's local memory, than it will set its own copy of the memory block as invalid too.
 Fortunately, all the cache copies are **shared**, and no **writeback** is needed.
-Finally, the **host** send the memory block and a confirmation message back to the original requester (processor 1), processor 1 get this block and set the block as **exclusive** in its cache.
+Finally, the **host** sends the memory block and a confirmation message back to the original requester (processor 1), processor 1 gets this block and set the block as **exclusive** in its cache.

-**vlaser** is a distributed simulator, the system consists of a collection of equally privileged processes, and each process simulate a CC-NUMA node which contains cache and local memory.
+**vlaser** is a distributed simulator, the system consists of a collection of equally privileged processes, and each process simulates a CC-NUMA node which contains cache and local memory.
 Each process has two threads:
 + **main thread** handles the read/write procedure of local processor, initiates the requests to remote memories.